gjpstrain/contrast_and_scatterplots/README.md

 ### Other Files

  - `item_preparation`: folder containing scripts to generate all experimental items, practice items, and visual masks for each experiment
- - `plot_examples`: folder containing examples of experimental items for each experiment

 ## Experiment Code and Materials